eucalyptus/euca-demo/installs/install-10-faststart/docs/install-16-faststart-configure-awscli.md

     ln -s cacert.pem.local /usr/lib/python2.6/site-packages/botocore/vendored/requests/cacert.pem
     ```

-5. Configure AWS CLI to support local Eucalyptus region
+6. Configure AWSCLI to support local Eucalyptus region

     This creates a modified version of the _endpoints.json file which the botocore Python module
     within AWSCLI uses to configure AWS endpoints, adding the new local Eucalyptus region endpoints.